Farmer's Markets and The People's Garden

 - Contribute to the government’s effort to combat obesity

 In recent years, customer demand for locally grown and fresh foods has risen dramatically.
-More than 4,900 farmer’s markets are now operating in the United States – an increase from 1,500 just 15 years ago.
+More than 8,669 farmer’s markets are now operating in the United States – this is an increase of 2.3 percent from 2015.

-AMS has joined with GSA to prepare a guide to Opening a Farmer’s Market on Federal Property.
+AMS has joined with GSA to prepare a guide to Opening a Farmer’s Market on Federal Property [PDF - 262 KB].
 The guide lists further benefits of housing a market on federal property as well as important considerations such as security, insurance, and permits.

 For Farmer’s Market Operators

-Operators of farmer’s markets should also refer to the Farmer’s Market guide to learn more about finding a spot at a federal building.
-The first step is to contact the manager of the local building.
-Contacts for all GSA buildings can be found on gsa.gov.
+Operators of farmer’s markets should also refer to the Farmer’s Market guide [PDF - 262 KB] to learn more about finding a spot at a federal building.
+The first step is to contact the Facility Manager of the local building.
+Contact information for all GSA facilities can be found on gsa.gov.

 The People’s Garden